 Here, we look at how to score 7 in IB Chemistry.
 Not an easy task by any stretch, but one of our teaching team of IB Examiners here, gives you her top tips on how to do it.

-Margarita, an IB examiner with 27 years of teaching experience, tells you how to score a 7 in your final IB exams.
+Margarita, an IB examiner with 27 years of teaching experience, gives you her tips to score a 7.

-My top tip is that students need to have a good understanding of the key concepts.
+My top tip is that you need to have a good understanding of the key concepts.
 Plus, the context in which these concepts can be used.
-So this means when they read the free response questions they need to straight away pick up the key concepts that they need to connect together in order to answer that question.
-Because the answer can be in bullet points as long as the key concepts are in their answers – in these bullet points or short sentences.
-This is my first tip.
-It’s important that a good deep understanding of a concept and how it can be used in the answers.
+So this means when you read the free response questions you need to identify the key concepts to connect together in order to answer that question.

-Another tip for IB Chemistry is that students can do special revision before the exam by making mind maps and peer tutoring each other, as long as they don’t leave any gaps in the understanding of any of the units and they need to try while they are making mind maps they need to try to connect every single concept from units of kinetics with other concepts and other units from other parts of the syllabus.
-Because chemistry, I believe, is a very sequential science and subject and, therefore, every concept can find its connection with the other units and the most fundamental concept in chemistry is bonding.
+Another tip for IB Chemistry revision is that students can prepare by making mind maps and peer tutoring each other.
+As long as they don’t leave any gaps in the understanding of each unit.
+While making mind maps they need to try to connect every single concept to the other parts of the syllabus.

 It can help to use the subject guide, as a basis for your mind maps.
 In this way you can check off each topic as you go, making sure none are missed.